chrisjmccormick/chrisjmccormick.github.io/_posts/2024-09-14-qlora-and-4bit-quantization.md

 2. Decompression is trivial/fast (it just adds an extra multiplication), and
 3. It's enabled us to play with these massive 7-billion parameter LLMs on a single GPU!

+There's also a Colab version of this post here:
 <a href="https://colab.research.google.com/drive/1cAp_dWgXrQSeg0irgvVZS0NdazaqeOZD" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ### Contents